background-image

 • Building Trust

-Done in the right way process builds trust, however many stages there are.
+Done in the right way process builds trust, regardless of how many stages there are.
 When candidates experience a business being responsive and proactive, it reinforces credibility.
 Slow processes, on the other hand, can suggest indecision or a lack of urgency – neither leaving a good impression.
 Taking clear, straightforward action shows professionalism and crucially, a commitment to hire.

 • Market Conditions